kanamania/AmbulanceRiderApp/BUILD_FIXES_SUMMARY.md

 ## Date: October 28, 2025

 ### Overview
-Successfully fixed all TypeScript compilation errors in the Ambulance Rider Application after the admin panel implementation.
+Successfully fixed all TypeScript compilation errors in the Global Expresslication after the admin panel implementation.
 The build now completes successfully.

 ---